-- (B) Each school district shall require that, during Celebrate Freedom Week or other week of instruction prescribed under subparagraph (A) of this paragraph, students in Grades 3-12 study and recite the following text: "We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness--That to secure these Rights, Governments are instituted among Men, deriving their just Powers from the Consent of the Governed." - (8) Students identify and discuss how the actions of U.S. citizens and the local, state, and federal governments have either met or failed to meet the ideals espoused in the founding documents. - (b) Knowledge and skills. - (1) History.
+- (B) Each school district shall require that, during Celebrate Freedom Week or other week of instruction prescribed under subparagraph (A) of this paragraph, students in Grades 3-12 study and recite the following text from the Declaration of Independence : "We hold these Truths to be self-evident, that all Men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness--That to secure these Rights, Governments are instituted among Men, deriving their just Powers from the Consent of the Governed." - (8) Students identify and discuss how the actions of U.S. citizens and the local, state, and federal governments have either met or failed to meet the ideals espoused in the founding documents.

+(b) Knowledge and skills.

+- (1) History.
 The student understands traditional historical points of reference in U.S. history through 1877.
-The student is expected to: - (A) identify the major eras and events in U.S. history through 1877, including colonization, revolution, drafting of the Declaration of Independence, creation and ratification of the Constitution, religious revivals such as the Second Great Awakening, early republic, the Age of Jackson, westward expansion, reform movements, sectionalism, Civil War, and Reconstruction, and describe their causes and effects; and - Comment 1(B) apply absolute and relative chronology through the sequencing of significant individuals, events, and time periods; and - (B)(C) explain the significance of the following dates: 1607, founding of Jamestown; 1620, arrival of the Pilgrims and signing of the Mayflower Compact; 1776, adoption of the Declaration of Independence; 1787, writing of the U.S. Constitution; 1803, Louisiana Purchase; and 1861-1865, Civil War. - (2) History.
+The student is expected to: - (A) identify the major eras [and events] in U.S. history through 1877, including colonization, revolution, [drafting of the Declaration of Independence,] creation and ratification of the Constitution, [religious revivals such as the Second Great Awakening,] early republic, the Age of Jackson, westward expansion, reform movements, sectionalism, Civil War, and Reconstruction, and describe their causes and effects; and - [(B) apply absolute and relative chronology through the sequencing of significant individuals, events, and time periods; and] - (B) [(C)] explain the significance of the following dates: 1607, founding of Jamestown; 1620, arrival of the Pilgrims and signing of the Mayflower Compact; 1776, adoption of the Declaration of Independence; 1787, writing of the U.S. Constitution; 1803, Louisiana Purchase; and 1861-1865, Civil War. - (2) History.
 The student understands the causes of exploration and colonization eras.
-The student is expected to: - Comment 2(A) identify reasons for English British , Spanish, and French European exploration and colonization of North America; and - Comment 3(B) compare political, economic, religious, and social reasons for the establishment of the 13 English colonies. - (3) History.
+The student is expected to: - (A) identify reasons for English, Spanish, and French [European] exploration and colonization of North America; and - (B) compare political, economic, religious, and social reasons for the establishment of the 13 English colonies. - (3) History.
 The student understands the foundations of representative government in the United States.
-The student is expected to: - (A) explain the reasons for the growth of representative government and institutions during the colonial period; and - (B) analyze the importance of the Mayflower Compact, the Fundamental Orders of Connecticut, and the Virginia House of Burgesses to the growth of representative government 2 ; and
+The student is expected to: - (A) explain the reasons for the growth of representative government and institutions during the colonial period; and - (B) analyze the importance of the Mayflower Compact, the Fundamental Orders of Connecticut, and the Virginia House of Burgesses to the growth of representative government [; and] - [(C) describe how religion and virtue contributed to the growth of representative government in the American colonies.] - (4) History.
+The student understands significant political and economic issues of the revolutionary and Constitutional eras [era].
+The student is expected to: - (A) analyze causes of the American Revolution, including the Proclamation of 1763, the Intolerable Acts, the Stamp Act, mercantilism, lack of representation in Parliament, and British economic policies following the French and Indian War;